 Shark Tank Air Date: 01/20/12 – Season 3 – Episode 1

 Entrepreneurs: David Mayer and Bill Walton

-Clean Bottle is a water container that unscrews from the bottom as well as the top for ease of cleaning.
-Founded in 2010, Clean Bottle created the world’s first sports bottle with a removable, easy-to-clean bottom cap.
-After 3 years and 54 prototypes, Dave Mayer has accomplished that goal and appropriately named His invention The Clean Bottle.
+Clean Bottle is a water container that is made with ease of cleaning in mind by unscrewing from the bottom as well as the top.
+Founded in 2010, The world’s first sports bottle with easy-to-clean and a removable bottom cap is created by Clean Bottle.
+Dave Mayer has accomplished that goal after 54 prototypes, and 3 years working on and appropriately named His invention The Clean Bottle.

-Clean Bottle is now in over 5000 stores nationally and 6 countries, with a variety of bottles and hydration products for cyclists, hikers, runners, yoga, CrossFit, and more.
+Clean Bottle is now in 6 countries, and in over 5000 stores nationally with a variety of hydration products and bottles for hikers, cyclists, runners, CrossFit, yoga, and more.

 Entrepreneurs: Michael Levin

 Levin is the owner of Business Ghost writing services that helps you get your story told in a professional manner.

 The Business Ghost services will organize your ideas, if you have a great idea for a book, design your cover, as well as publish your book and even after the finished product is ready can help with marketing.

 They are now an internationally respected ghostwriting firm with two New York Times bestsellers, 16 national bestsellers, and delighted clients on five continents.

 |Mark Cuban and Daymond John